 After being in the stomach, food makes its way to the small intestine where food molecules get into the blood through the wall of the intestine.
 This is called absorption.
 Enzymes work best in alkaline conditions, so bile is produced by the liver, stored in the gallbladder and then released into the small intestine to help to emulsify fats and help the lipases to work more effectively.

 As we’ve seen, enzymes play an important role in the chemical breakdown of food during digestion.
 But what exactly are these molecules and how do they do their job?

 We already know that enzymes work at their best when at their optimum pH, so they rely heavily on the right conditions being set up for them in the stomach or gut.

-There are three principle types of enzymes: Protease, Carbohydrase and Lypase.
+There are three principal types of enzymes: Protease, Carbohydrase, and Lypase.

 Protease enzymes are found in the stomach, small intestine and pancreas and their task is to digest proteins.
 Pepsin is a common type of protease and helps to break down the long chains of amino acid molecules found in proteins into smaller links called peptides and then into individual amino acids which are easier absorbed in the small intestine.
 You may be required to know the equation for this process which is:

 proteins -protease-> amino acids

 Carbohydrase enzymes, as you might expect, break down long starch molecules.
 They are secreted by the mouth, pancreas and small intestine.
 One type, named amylase, is found in our saliva and starts doing its work as we chew our food.

 The first step is to break down the complex starch molecules into maltose molecules (taking them from polysaccharide to disaccharide) and then it gets broken down again into glucose.